 According to Facebook Ads statistics, your regular post on the social network is expected to get an organic reach of 6.4% of your page’s likes.
 What this means is, if you want your business to get some recognition it deserves, you better start thinking about starting a Facebook Ads campaign soon.
 It’s the best way to boost your reach.
-Another thing you should keep in mind is that Facebook posts have an average engagement rate of 0.18%.

 According to Facebook Ads stats and a study that analyzed exactly 752,626 Facebook Ads, the perfect length of your ad’s headline should be five words.
 The optimal ad text word count, however, has gradually increased.
 While it used to be 14 in 2015, the recommended ad text should be 19 words long now.